realm/realm-js/packages/realm-app-importer/README.md

 You might also need to specify a `--project-id` (equivalent with as group-id) in which the app was originally created.

-See [the Stitch CLI documentation](https://docs.mongodb.com/stitch/deploy/stitch-cli-reference/) for more information.
+See [the Realm CLI documentation](https://docs.mongodb.com/realm/deploy/realm-cli-reference/) for more information.